rpeddakama/PlatformGame/README.md

 # PlatformGame

 Game similar to Mario.
 Can create levels using paint (textures also created using paint.net).
-Unfinished
+Unfinished.
+First time using sprites and spritesheets

 ![](gameimage.png)